discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 ### Weapon Choices
-The default weapon setup is spear + dagger and sword.
-For more burst in very short phases, one can experiment with spear + gs in conjunction with <Trait name="Bountiful Blades"/> as it could sometimes be advantageous.
-If you do not own the necessary expansions or find it otherwise advantageous, greatsword + dagger and sword is the oldschool setup.
-Make sure to swap out impact sigil for better slaying sigils or night sigil where appropriate.
-In very fast kills with sufficient stun uptime, swapping out force sigil instead is beneficial.
+The default weapon setup is Spear + Dagger / Sword.
+For more burst in very short phases, Spear + Greatsword in conjunction with <Trait name="Bountiful Blades"/> as can be advantageous.
+If you do not own the necessary expansions, Greatsword + Dagger / Sword is the oldschool setup.

 <Grid>
 <GridItem sm="4">